zirkelc/PromptThis.AI/README.md

 ### Use
 Open the extension by clicking on the `PromptThis.AI` icon in the Chrome toolbar.

-The extensions comes with a default set of prompts, but you can also add your own prompts by clicking on the `Add Prompt` button in the extension sidepanel or right-clicking on any page and select `Add Prompt`.
+The extensions comes with a default set of tasks, but you can also add your own tasks by clicking on the `Add Prompt` button in the extension sidepanel or right-clicking on any page and select `Add Prompt`.

 For quick one-off tasks, the `Prompt This` context menu option is always available on any page.

 ## Ideas For the Future
 While the current version already supports many use cases through customizations (conditions, options, variables), I have lots of ideas for making it even more powerful.
 Here are my ideas for new features:

 ### Conditions
-Conditions will control when a task appears in the context menu on a right-clicked element:
+Conditions control when a task appears in the context menu on a right-clicked element:
 - `IsEditable` to check if the right-clicked element is an editable text input
 - `IsImage` to check if the right-clicked element is an image
 - `CssSelector` to check if the right-clicked element matches a CSS selector
 - `HasMetaTag` to check if page has a meta tag with a given name and value

 ### Options
-Options will control the behavior of a task when it is opened or executed:
+Options control the behavior of a task when it is selected or executed:
 - `AutoSelect` to automatically select the content of the right-clicked element
 - `AutoInsert` to insert the generated text right back into the right-clicked element
 - `AutoCopy` to copy the generated text into the clipboard

 ### Variables
-Variables will make prompts even more dynamic:
+Variables make prompts dynamic:
-- `Cursor` to control where the cursor is placed inside the prompt input when opened
+- `Cursor` to control where the cursor is placed inside the prompt input when task is opened
 - `TextContent` or `HtmlContent` to insert the text or html content of the right-clicked element

-### Example: 2-Click Proofreading
+### Use Case: 2-Click Proofreading
+> Imagine proofreading any text you type in a textarea, on any site, without having to select, copy, or paste anything.

 Here's how these features could work together in a real-world scenario:
-> Imagine proofreading any text you type in a textarea on any site, without having to select, copy, or paste anything.

-Using the new features, it could be implemented like this:
 1. `CssSelector` condition like `textarea:read-write` to show the task only on editable textareas
 2. `AutoSelect` option to automatically grab the textarea's content without having to select it
 3. `AutoSubmit` option to execute the task immediately